The House That Jack Built, 2018.

 One of the most significant talking points of The House The Jack Built is this rebranding of Matt Dillon as arthouse actor.
 Nothing against his previous work, but his turn in this film is a beautiful addition to his filmography.
 Lars Von Trier brings something out of an actor, something dark in their soul they never knew existed.
 You can see Dillon losing himself in this role; like the man is enjoying the madness that he’s crafting on the screen.
 Another acting standout is Uma Thurman.
 Though she plays an unnamed victim, this is the second time Thurman has been in a Von Trier film, and it’s long overdue for her to play the lead in on of his movies.
 She commanded the screen in Nymphomaniac Vol. 1 and her aftermentioned exchange with Dillon’s Jack is quite possibly the best moment in this.
 Someone as powerful as Uma Thurman could also get Lars Von Trier to rethink his treatment of women in film; look at her taking down Tarantino’s treatment of her on the set of Kill Bill.
 Thurman starring with Lars Von Trier helming is something moviegoers need in their life.

-The House That Jack Built is easily the most shocking film of 2018.
-Not only for the violence depicted on screen but for the conversation surrounding the film’s release.
-The movie isn’t the epic as the industry buzz is making it out to be, there are far better Lars Von Trier movies, but this is still something very uncommon nowadays.
+There are far better Lars Von Trier movies, but The House That Jack Built is still something very uncommon nowadays.
 In a world where every movie wants to be this popular smash hit, The House That Jack Built is happy to be the cinematic black sheep.
-If you missed out on this controversial Director’s Cut and the IFC screening, you missed out on one of the unique film experiences of the year.